1. Why Command Line?

 2.2.
 Profile and environment variables

-So that as few problems as possible arise, particularly as a result of individual distributions or differing operating system configurations, the Checkmk-system ensures that the instance user – and likewise all of the monitoring’s processes – always have a clearly defined environment.
-Along with the home directory and the permissions, the environment variables (Environment) play an important role.
+So that as few problems as possible arise, particularly as a result of individual distributions or differing operating system configurations, the Checkmk-system ensures that the site user – and likewise all of the monitoring’s processes – always have a clearly defined environment.
+Along with the home directory and the permissions, the environment variables play an important role.

-OMD_ROOT | The path for the instance directory ( |
+The path for the site directory (/omd/sites/mysite)

-LD_LIBRARY_PATH | Directories in which additional binary libraries are searched for.
-Using this variable Checkmk ensures that libraries provided with Checkmk have priority over those installed in the normal operating system. |
+Directories in which additional binary libraries are searched for.
+Using this variable Checkmk ensures that libraries provided with Checkmk have priority over those installed in the normal operating system.

-LANG | The language setting for command line commands.
+The language setting for command line commands.
 This setting is adopted from the Linux installation.
-This variable is automatically deleted in the instance’s processes, and the setting reverts to the default English!
+This variable is automatically deleted in the site’s processes, and the setting reverts to the default English!
 This also affects other regional settings.
-Removing |
+Removing LANG is very important, since a number of standard Nagios plug-ins, for example, the German language setting, uses a comma for the decimal separator instead of a point.
+Your output can thus not be accurately processed.

-to this command arranges the list a bit more clearly:
+With the env command you can output all of the environment variables – adding | sort to this command arranges the list a bit more clearly:

 OMD[mysite]:~$ env | sort